mesosphere/dcos-docs-site/pages/1.13/installing/production/dcos-ansible/ansible-quickstart/index.md

    - 1 Private Agent
    - 1 Public Agent

-Please check for minimum system requirements and supported CentOS and Redhat Enterprise Linux (RHEL) versions supported by DC/OS.
+Please see [minimum system requirements](/1.13/installing/production/system-requirements/) and supported CentOS and Redhat Enterprise Linux (RHEL) [versions for your nodes](/version-policy/#dcos-platform-version-compatibility-matrix/), especially when planning for production environments.
-For more information on setting up SSH connections for Ansible see the Remote Connections docs.
+For more information on setting up SSH connections for Ansible see the [remote connections documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_getting_started.html#remote-connection-information).
 If you are installing DC/OS Enterprise Edition, you will also need an appropriate license key.

 ## Downloading the Content
-We maintain and host our DC/OS Ansible project on the Ansible Galaxy for easy consumption.
-Currently, we, as well as RedHat, propose using the Mazer tool for downloading all the necessary content locally to your machine.
-For more information on the Mazer tool and how to configure it see the project docs here.
+We maintain and host our [DC/OS Ansible project on the Ansible Galaxy](https://galaxy.ansible.com/dcos/dcos_ansible) for easy consumption.
+Currently we, as well as RedHat, propose using the Mazer tool for downloading all the necessary content locally to your machine.
+For more information on the Mazer tool and how to configure it see the [project docs here](https://galaxy.ansible.com/docs/mazer/index.html).

 1. Issue the following command to download the content:
      ```bash